IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/aug/2018-08-26-escaping-orm.md

 {% gist f133473bf775bfe7af6254dad63354fb %}

 Yes, this is XML configuration.
 Although I'm not a huge fan of XML, there is no other way to keep your domain objects clean and at the same time provide persistence support with Hibernate.
 However, I'd even argue that it gives better visibility of the mapping than the annotation-based approach.
+If you don't like it, you can use JPA annotations.
 Another thing that may seem strange is that all identifiers have wrappers. `authorId` is not just a `long` value - it's an instance of `AuthorId` class.
 It helps to make your domain logic free of implementation details such as the internal representation of identifiers and provides a meaningful abstraction for dependency between the objects in your system instead of direct object references.

 Let's persist a comment with a new mapping.